2nd Battalion, 9th Marines: World War II

-Post World War II
+Post-World War II

 In November 1948, 2nd Battalion, 9th Marines was again reestablished.
-The final stages of fighting between the Nationalists and the Communists, in the Chinese Civil War (also known as the War of Liberation), occurred between 1945 and 1950.
+The final stages of fighting between the Nationalists and the Chinese Communist Party in the Chinese Civil War occurred between 1945 and 1950.
 When the fighting escalated, the 2nd Battalion, 9th Marines were ordered to Northern China to evacuate all Americans.
 This mission was accomplished by March 1949 and after which the battalion was sent to Camp Lejeune, North Carolina and was renamed as the 3rd Battalion, 6th Marine.

 On June 25, 1950, war broke out between the provisional governments of North and South Korea as they competed for control over the Korean peninsula.
 North Korea was supported by the People's Volunteer Army (PVA) of the People's Republic of China and South Korea by the allies under the aegis of the United Nations which included the United States.
 The conflict is known as the Korean War.
 The 1st Marine Division was sent in and saw action in the Battle of Chosin Reservoir.
 In 1952, 2nd Battalion, 9th Marines was reactivated and underwent training in Japan with the intention of participating in the conflict as part of the 3rd Marine Division.
 However an armistice was signed on July 27, 1953, and the unit did not deploy to Korea.
 Even though 2nd Battalion, 9th Marines did not actively participate in the conflict, the unit was awarded the Korean Service Streamer and National Defense Service Medal Streamer.
 The 3rd Marine Divisions headquarters was moved to Okinawa in 1955 and in 1959 the 2nd Battalion, 9th Marines returned to the 1st Marine Division.
 In 1960, the battalion returned to the 3rd Marine Division in Okinawa.